Are your bone broths organic?

 How much bone broth do you get out of one package?

 There are 24 ounces of bone broth in each package.
 This is the equivalent of three 8-ounce servings.
-The only exceptions to this rule are our Coconut, Ginger, Mint, Lemon, Chicken Bone Broth Soup, and our Vegan “No” Bone Broth, Rock ‘n Roots, Vegetables & Herbs.
-Both of these products contain 20 ounces per package.
+The only exceptions to this rule are our Coconut, Ginger, Mint, Lemon, Chicken Bone Broth Soup which is 20oz.
 This is the equivalent of two and a half 8-ounce servings.

 What is the difference between your Organic Chicken Bone Broth and your AIP Chicken Bone Broth, or your Grass Fed & Grass Finished Beef Bone Broth and your AIP Beef Bone Broth?